Imam Munandar

-Imam Munandar (15 June 1927 – 21 June 1988) was an Indonesian military officer who also served as the Governor of Riau between 1980 and his death in 1988.
+Imam Munandar (15 June 1927 – 21 June 1988) was an Indonesian military officer who also served as the governor of Riau between 1980 and his death in 1988.
 He was primarily active within the Kodam V/Brawijaya, and was appointed as governor in 1980 following his predecessor's death.
 He secured his second term in 1985 despite local opposition, after his opponent was forced to resign his candidacy.

 Early life

 Munandar was born in Blitar on 15 June 1927, and graduated from a colonial elementary school (Hollandsch-Inlandsche School) in 1940.
 He completed middle school in 1943, although he obtained his high school diploma from a technical school in 1951.

 Career

 Military

 During the Japanese occupation of the Dutch East Indies, Munandar joined the Defenders of the Homeland (PETA) paramilitary organization.
 He held the rank of platoon commander, having been trained by and being a direct subordinate of future president Suharto.
 He joined the nascent Indonesian Army, and served during the Indonesian National Revolution as part of the Brawijaya Division, during which he took part in the crackdowns following the Madiun Affair of 1948.
 In independent Indonesia, he took part in operations against the South Maluku Republic, the Darul Islam revolt, and the PRRI/Permesta rebellion.

 In the aftermath of the 30 September movement in 1965, Munandar took part in the anti-communist crackdowns, as the commander of Surabaya's military district.
 On one occasion, he remarked to his commanding officer that their unit should release imprisoned Indonesian Communist Party cadres so that they could be killed.

 He continued to serve within Brawijaya until 1975, when he was assigned to become commander of the Papuan military area command, holding the post until 1980.
+During his time as commander, the Indonesian Army launched a major operation against the Free Papua Movement in 1976.
 At the time, as a major general, he was considered to become a potential governor for Irian Jaya, but due to popular rejection the idea was shelved.
 Afterwards, he was stationed at Tanjungpinang as part of an anti-smuggling operation.